 Full disclosure, my husband runs The Montford so I may seem bias.
 But!
 The views of this space speak for themselves, the small team loves interacting with guests and the food + cocktails are killer.
 I'll say no more since I'm attached to this establishment in some ways but I will say everything on this list is tried and true!

-Sovereign is a beautiful cocktail bar that could fit into almost any city.
-We're lucky it's here in Asheville for the upscale feel, the original cocktails and incredible food from chef Graham.
-The upstairs private dining space is ready for you and your guests with an eclectic + laid-back feel and local + seasonal dishes.
+Sovereign is a beautiful cocktail bar in the heart of downtown Avl.
+The 2 private dining spaces are ready for you and your guests with an eclectic + laid-back feel and local + seasonal dishes.
 I've been thrilled to take photos for this team a few times and their commitment to quality ingredients is impressive.

 Curate is one of the most popular restaurants in Asheville, it's always a booger to get into so make reservations in advance!
-The chef is well known for good reason, the authentic Spanish tapas cuisine is unique in this region and on point.
+The chef, Katie Button, is well known for good reason, the authentic Spanish tapas cuisine is unique in this region and on point.
 They opened up an intimate private dining space with a cozy feel similar to a wine cellar.
-For a funkier vibe, check out their other restaurant below...

 Although this list doesn't cover everywhere available to you in Asheville, it certainly covers my favorites, cheers!